informatics-isi-edu/ermrest/user-doc/annotation.md

 `tag:misd.isi.edu,2015:binary-relationship`

 This annotation proposal has been retracted.
-At time of retraction, no none uses of the annotation exist in the wild.
+At time of retraction, no uses of the annotation exist in the wild.

 ### 2015 Default